Road Work - Traffic Control Zone

-This document will cover managing traffic flow through a work zone.
-Construction, maintenance, utilities workers, landscaping, emergency workers, and all other occupations who may conduct activities on or along the road are exposed to hazards such as:
+This document covers managing traffic flow through a work zone.
+Construction, maintenance, utility workers, landscaping, emergency workers, and all other occupations who may conduct activities on or along the road are exposed to hazards such as:

 - collision with traffic or work vehicle, especially at high speeds